Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 Shocks Every 50K–100K Miles

-Shocks and struts last 50,000–100,000 miles.
+Shocks and struts last 50,000–100,000 miles depending on road conditions.
 Ball joints should be inspected at 60,000 miles.
-Worn suspension increases tire wear and stopping distance.
+Catching wear at inspection avoids more expensive repairs later.

 🏙